timmyRS/MultiBungeeGlue/README.md

 **Alias:** `/mpardon`

-Bans the given player with an optional reason.
+Unbans the player with the given UUID.

 You can also use `/unban` and `/pardon` if `commands.aliasBan` is set to `true` in the config.yml.